azuredevcollege/trainingdays/day2/challenges/challenge-1.md

 ## Create an Azure Web App

+You have two options to create a web app - use either the Azure Portal or the Azure Command Line Interface.
+You can also work with both, just make sure to use different names when creating the web app the second time!

 ### Option 1: Azure Portal

 To create an Azure Web App, go to the Azure Portal and click on **"Create a resource"**, in the next view choose **"Web App"**.